 Reviving Los Angeles International – LAX

 In the meantime, like many US airports, LAX’s main shopping offer is based on the standard duty-free store.
 There are 10, currently all operated by DFS Group: five at TBIT, and one each in terminals 2, 3, 4, 5 and 7.
+The TBIT duty free stores are at the Ticketing Level, and both North and South Concourses.
 They offer a pretty standard mix of liquor, tobacco, perfumes and accessories and are not particularly inspiring in TBIT as investment is on hold due to the new offerings coming on stream at Bradley West, and because the airport will be issuing new contracts for its enhanced duty free space to start in 2013.

 Passenger numbers, 2011: 61.8 million

 Airlines: Around 60 among the biggest of which (by number of routes) are Delta, United, United Express, American Airlines, Southwest Airlines and American Eagle.

 - T2: A mix of mainly non-US airlines that do not operate from TBIT

 - T3: AirTran, Alaska Airlines and subsidiary Horizon, JetBlue, Virgin Australia, Virgin America

 - T5: Delta

 - Tom Bradley International Terminal (TBIT): Major international airlines including all Asian airlines except Air China, British Airways, Lufthansa and Swiss